wikimedia/mediawiki-services-change-propagation/README.md

 the captured value would be accessible under `match.property_name.capture_name` within the `exec` part.
 Named and unnamed captures can not be mixed together.
 - **match_not** An optional predicate which must not match for a rule to be executed.
 It doesn't capture values and doesn't make them accessible to the `exec` part of the rule.
+The `match_not` may be an array with the semantics of logical OR - if any of the array items match, the `match_not` matches.
 - **exec** An array of HTTP request templates, that will be executed sequentially if the rule matched.
 The template follows [request templating syntax](https://github.com/wikimedia/swagger-router#request-templating).
 The template is evaluated with a `context` that has `message` global property with an original message,